These indicators are mostly for travel and entertainment. It will interesting to watch these sectors recover as the pandemic subsides.

 There was a slow increase from the bottom starting in May 2020 – and then TSA data picked up in 2021 – but the dashed line has moved down a little recently.

 The second graph shows the 7-day average of the year-over-year change in diners as tabulated by OpenTable for the US and several selected cities.

 This data is updated through August 28, 2021.

 This data is “a sample of restaurants on the OpenTable network across all channels: online reservations, phone reservations, and walk-ins.
 For year-over-year comparisons by day, we compare to the same day of the week from the same week in the previous year.”

 Note that this data is for “only the restaurants that have chosen to reopen in a given market”.
 Since some restaurants have not reopened, the actual year-over-year decline is worse than shown.

-Dining picked up for the Labor Day weekend, but declined after the holiday.
-The 7-day average for the US is down 11% compared to 2019.
+Dining picked up during the holidays, then slumped with the huge winter surge in cases.
+Dining was generally picking up, but has moved down recently.
+The 7-day average for the US is down 9% compared to 2019.

 Note that the data is usually noisy week-to-week and depends on when blockbusters are released.

-Movie ticket sales were at $63 million last week, down only about 55% from the median for the week.
+Movie ticket sales were at $88 million last week, down about 43% from the median for the week.

 —– Hotel Occupancy: STR —–